Analyzing Albertsons Companies (ACI) & Its Competitors

 Dividends

-Albertsons Companies pays an annual dividend of $0.48 per share and has a dividend yield of 1.4%.
+Albertsons Companies pays an annual dividend of $0.48 per share and has a dividend yield of 1.3%.
 Albertsons Companies pays out 42.5% of its earnings in the form of a dividend.
-As a group, “Grocery stores” companies pay a dividend yield of 0.8% and pay out 10.0% of their earnings in the form of a dividend.
+As a group, “Grocery stores” companies pay a dividend yield of 1.7% and pay out 20.0% of their earnings in the form of a dividend.
+Albertsons Companies lags its peers as a dividend stock, given its lower dividend yield and higher payout ratio.

 Analyst Ratings

-This is a breakdown of current recommendations for Albertsons Companies and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings for Albertsons Companies and its peers, as provided by MarketBeat.

 |Sell Ratings